kloverde/SelectAllCheckbox/README.md

 ```

-See the included HTML file for a complete demo.
+See `demo/demo.html` file for a more thorough demo.

 If you change a checkbox's state via script (for example, with $("#id").prop("checked", true), you must manually fire the `change` event on the checkbox to ensure that the select-all checkbox's state is updated.
 This is because jQuery's prop() does not trigger change().